-The two winning works will be premiered by The Tallis Scholars in a public performance at The Bridgewater Hall in Manchester on Saturday 16 September 2017.
-The concert will be recorded for broadcast on BBC Radio 3's Early Music Show.
+The two winning works will be premiered by The Tallis Scholars in a concert at The Bridgewater Hall, Manchester on Saturday 16 September.
+This concert will be recorded for broadcast on BBC Radio 3's Early Music Show.

-Email firstname.lastname@example.org if you would like to be added to the NCEM Young Composers Award mailing list.
+Email firstname.lastname@example.org if you would like to be added to the NCEM Young Composers Award mailing list for future awards.

 The 2017 NCEM Young Composers Award is supported by the 29th May 1961 Charitable Trust and the Mayfield Valley Arts Trust